 Taking a gap year is the start of an exciting adventure.
 Whether you choose to spend it travelling the world, volunteering or working, there’s no doubt it will be a great learning experience.
+You do need to be proactive on your gap year though!

 However, after 12 months of exploring, you’ll want to be prepared for the cutthroat working world you’ll return to.
 After all, you don’t want potential employers to just focus on the fact that you’ve taken a year jolly!